George Dillman: Career

+In an interview, Dillman claims to have competed in martial arts competitions from 1969 to 1972, winning 323 trophies in breaking, forms (kata), sparring, and weapons.

-Dillman's version of the art, which he calls Ryūkyū kempo tomari-te, emphasizes light-touch pressure-point knock-outs.
+Dillman's version of martial arts, which he calls Ryūkyū kempo tomari-te, emphasizes light-touch pressure-point knock-outs.

 Dillman was first exposed to Ryūkyū Kempo during a demonstration Oyata held in Kansas City in 1983, where Oyata introduced his art to the mainstream martial arts community.
 An article was written for Official Karate magazine that featured Dillman and Oyata on the front cover.

 Perhaps the best known of the seminar participants was Mr George Dillman, 7th dan, Okinawan style, of ryūkyū kempo.
 Mr Dillman had been told by Mr Oyata when he called, that if he (Mr Dillman) came to the seminar he should be prepared to endure pain. [...]
 Mr Dillman states "It's totally fantastic!
 I've been involved in Okinawan karate for over 25 years and I've never experienced anything like it.
 It gives me the answers to a lot of my katas-for a long time I didn't know the question!
 I still don't have all the answers, but at least I am getting it.
 Now I can see the hidden moves behind kata practice that have been secret for years: they are totally unreal!"

 Dillman maintains that his training with Oyata was substantial and opened new paths to discovery.
 He also maintains that his practices of tuite-jitsu and kyusho-jitsu are based on an education he received from Oyata and Hohan Soken.

 Dillman has espoused the use of chi manipulation to cause touchless knockouts and other effects.
 Such techniques have never been proven.
 Investigator Joe Nickell recounts when Massimo Polidoro and Luigi Garlaschelli investigated Dillman for the TV show Is It Real?.
 They set up a large curtain and stationed one of Dillman's students behind it, unable to see when Dillman attempted to send his chi punches at him.
 The student did not react to the chi and "simply stood looking puzzled, awaiting the chi force that never came".
 Polidoro and Garlaschelli speculated that "the feat depended on the power of suggestion".
 When Dillman attempted to knock Garlaschelli over with chi powers, Garlaschelli stated that when his (Garlaschelli's) eyes were closed it was easier to lose balance, so Garlaschelli kept his eyes open and Dillman was unable to knock him over.